vojtechruz/vojtechruzicka-blog/src/posts/css-position/index.md

 **absolute**
 - The element is removed from the normal flow and does not occupy space
-- The location is determined relative to the first parent with position either `relative` or `absolute`
+- The location is determined relative to the first parent set position (other than `static`)
 - If there is no such parent, it is determined relative to the whole page

 **fixed**